Aftercare and Tips

 What to Expect in the First 14 Days:

 Intensified colour and slight redness are normal and a part of the initial stages of healing.
-Be patient.
-Please do not freak out.
 Redness will fade in a few hours.

-In a few days, the impressions/dots we did will start to oxidize and form light scabs, and they might look a tiny bit darker and thicker.
-As the skin heals, your scalp will begin to flake lightly and the impressions that we did will come off in random pieces.
-You might look slightly patchy throughout the week but remember that it is normal and temporary.
+In a few days, the work we we did will start to oxidize and form light scabs, and they might look a tiny bit darker and thicker.
+As the skin heals, your scalp might begin to flake lightly and the dots that we did will come off in random pieces.
 Please refrain from picking as you run the risk of removing pigment in the process.

 When the scabs fall off, do not feel discouraged if the pigment is not immediately visible and/or appear to have healed patchy.
-This is completely normal.
-Over the next few weeks as your skin naturally exfoliates the tattooed area will gain strength in colour, settling between weeks 6 and 8.
+Over the next few weeks as your skin naturally exfoliates the tattooed area will gain strength in colour.
 The healed result will be approximately 30% – 50% lighter than the first day.

 Aftercare Tips